nikogura/nikogura.com/NikOguraResume.md

 ## More UI's Than You Can Shake A Stick At

 Lets be clear here, I'm no right brained web designer.
 I pride myself on functional, not pretty.
-Takea gander at any picture of my ugly mug and you'll see why.
+Take a gander at any picture of my ugly mug and you'll see why.

 Dynamic Javascript? check.
 Ajax? sure.
 Wacky cool Javascript Frameworks?
 I've used 'em, and even written them.